ragnar-johannsson/toolbox/README.md

 ## ragnarb/toolbox

 A CoreOS toolbox container based on Debian Jessie, with some niceties such as zsh and a fully fledged vim.
-To use, instruct the toolbox utility to use `ragnarb/toolbox` instead of the default fedora container.
+To use, instruct the toolbox utility to use `ragnarb/toolbox` instead of the default Fedora container.

 ### Tools included